tom-seddon/acorn_mos_disassembly/README.md

 (even if the algorithm isn't fully described).
 This is intended to simplify following along when looking at an unadorned disassembly (e.g., on the Master itself), looking at MOS ROM addresses, and so on.
+That's the sort of situation where I've personally most missed having an annotated disassembly.

 My longer term goal is to produce a decent-quality modifiable source file, with all label references located and all current assumptions